Sales Pipeline Management for High-Value Furniture: Best Practices for 2026

 4. Production-Ready Specifications at Close

 When a deal closes, manufacturing needs exact specifications immediately.
-Pipeline systems that integrate configuration and CRM deliver:
+Pipeline systems that integrate configuration and CRM deliver:- Complete bill of materials

 - All customer selections documented